braejan/braejan/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on Java projects.
-- 🌱 I’m currently learning Crypto/Blockchain, Ethereum, Solana.
+- 🌱 I’m currently learning Smart Contracts for Ethereum Virtual Machine
-- 💬 Ask me about Golang, Java, Solana.
+- 💬 Ask me for Golang, Solidity, Crypto and more.
-- 📫 How to reach me: Writeme at ing.brayanarias@gmail.com
+- 📫 How to reach me: Write to me at ing.brayanarias@gmail.com
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: My name is pronounce like Brian